Whether you’re part of the 1% or the 99%, a home is likely the single biggest purchase you’ll ever make.

-Unfortunately, plenty of people make dumb mistakes when buying a home — mistakes that can cost you tens of thousands of dollars in extra interest or, worse, saddle you with a home you can’t afford and can’t unload.
+Unfortunately, plenty of people make dumb mistakes when buying a home — mistakes that can cost tens of thousands of dollars in extra interest or, worse, saddle you with a home you can’t afford and can’t unload.

-Following are seven examples of dumb moves that homebuyers make year after year.
+Following are examples of dumb moves that homebuyers make year after year.
 Read on so you can avoid them.